preactjs/preact-www/content/en/guide/v10/api-reference.md

 ## Component

-`Component` is a base class can be extended to create stateful Preact components.
+`Component` is a base class that can be extended to create stateful Preact components.

 Rather than being instantiated directly, Components are managed by the renderer and created as-needed.